CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 3. [ ] Fix "Files in the public directory are served at the root path.
 Instead of /public/tempIcon.png, use /tempIcon.png".
 4. [ ] Investigate Port disconnected, reconnecting...
 Port connected inject.js:1 loop.
 5. [ ] No 404 on empty routes.
-6. [x] Fix inaccurate hour timestamp in History table[add a in setting a dropdown to set local time].
-7. [x] Fix no chain prop in deploymentData.
-8. [ ] Update README.MD
+6. [ ] Update README.MD
-9. [ ] Switching in history to chain with no deployment, results in no action.
+7. [ ] Switching in history to chain with no deployment, results in no action.
+8. [ ] Fix TypeError: onSelect is not a function at handleSelect (dropdown.tsx:17:5)

 ### Security and Warnings
 1. [ ] Fix security vulnerabilities. (package.json)